 What do grant writers at GrantWriterTeam.com do?

 Sometimes, nonprofits applying for grants have a vision but they cannot find the words to express themselves.
-This is where the grant writers at GrantWriterTeam.com come in.
+This is where the grant writers at GrantWriterTeam.com come in to play.
 As a grant writer, you can help a nonprofit express its goals to a funding source.
 You may write narratives for grant proposals or prepare evaluation reports.
 There are also other tasks you will be performing like completing needs assessments or researching literature for best practices, among others like the following:

-- Researching for grant prospects: Locating federal, state & local grants; and Finding foundation grants and contracts.
+- Researching for grant prospects: Locating federal, state & local grants and finding foundation grants and contracts.

-- Grant writing: Writing proposal narratives; Developing budgets; researching the needs of the target population; Completing needs assessments; and Researching literature for best practices.
+- Grant writing: Writing proposal narratives; developing budgets; researching the needs of the target population; completing needs assessments; and researching literature for best practices.

-- Evaluating programs: Preparing evaluation reports; and Monitoring quality assurance.
+- Evaluating programs: Preparing evaluation reports; and monitoring quality assurance.

 But most importantly, you will be writing.
 And you won’t just be writing, you will be writing for great causes.
 You will play an integral part in gaining funds for various noble purposes.
 It’s hard to specify what you will be writing about because there are over 50 grant categories located at GrantWatch.com, an affiliated site where many of your assignments may come from.
 For example, you may write a grant proposal for a grant on aging seniors, arts and culture, or something else!